True Grandeur: Plot

 The pool is located at a hotel off the Sunset Strip.
-They arrive and go up to the suite of William Montgomery, an attractive, wealthy film produce and businessman that takes liberties with Gracie that Conrad doesn't much care for.
-Gracie makes drinks, then Evie Clark appears from the upstairs bedroom.
-Conrad and Evie pretend that they don't know each other, then she leaves and Conrad never sees her again.
-He isn't sure of whether or not Gracie was aware of Evie and his previous relationship, or that she even cared.
+They go up to the suite of William Montgomery, a wealthy film producer and businessman that takes liberties with Gracie that Conrad doesn't like.
+Gracie makes drinks, then Evie Clark appears from a bedroom.
+Conrad and Evie pretend that they don't know the other, then she leaves and Conrad doesn't see her again.
+It's unclear whether Gracie was aware of Evie and his previous relationship, or if she cared.

 They have lunch, then they all go down to the pool to sunbathe for the remainder of the day.
 As Gracie swims and plays in the water, William tells Conrad that he sees a lot of himself in him, and offers him a potential career opportunity.
 He also tells Conrad more about Gracie and his relationship, and that they have come to an understanding where they meet each other's needs.
-This makes Conrad sick to his stomach, and he lashes out at William in wrath, ending the day for them all.
+This causes him to lash out at William in anger, ending the day for them all.

 On the way home, Conrad, Gracie, and Maxwell don't say a word.
 Rather than dropping Conrad off at home, Maxwell drives them all up to Gracie's residence in the hills of Studio City.
 There, Gracie retreats to her bedroom, and Conrad and Maxwell almost come to blows.
 Maxwell tells Conrad that he is sick and has done unforgivable things.
-For a moment, Conrad has sympathy for the man, then leaves him crying in the living room to go find Gracie.

-Conrad enters Gracie's bedroom to find her crying on her bed.
-He sits down next to her, and they both sympathize over how much they tortured each other for the last year.
-Conrad tells Gracie that he loves her.
-She tells him that she knows and that his love for her caused her to run away because it was too much for her.
+For a moment, Conrad has sympathy for the man, but leaves him crying in the living room to go find Gracie.
+He finds her crying on her bed.
+He sits down next to her, and they sympathize over how much they tortured each other for the last year.
+Conrad tells Gracie that he loves her, and she tells him she knows and that his love for her caused her to run away because it was too much.
 She thought she was doing the right thing by leaving him.
 Conrad then kisses her, but doesn't have the passionate reaction that he was anticipating.
 It becomes clear that the pain they caused each other was too great for either of them to enjoy it anymore.
-Gracie is tired, so Conrad has her lie down and tucks her into bed.
+Gracie is tired, so Conrad lies her down and tucks her into bed.
 He stops in the doorway and looks back on her, and says that for the first time in a long time he finally has his answer.
-He then turns off the light and closes the door.
+He finally turns off the light and closes the door.